America's Response Monument: Dedication

 The statue was introduced to the public during the Veteran's Day Parade in New York City on November 11, 2011.
-The statue was displayed on a float which led the parade along Fifth Avenue from 23rd Street north to 56th Street.
+The statue was displayed on a float, which led the parade along Fifth Avenue from 23rd Street north to 56th Street.
 It was dedicated the same day in a ceremony led by Vice President Joe Biden and Lt.
 Gen. John Mulholland, commander of Special Operations Command and formerly commander of Task Force Dagger during the initial days of the War in Afghanistan.
 New York City ironworkers who had helped build the World Trade Center were among those who helped transport, move, and install the statue temporarily in the West Street Lobby inside One World Financial Center in New York City opposite Ground Zero.

-It is the first publicly accessible monument to United States special forces.
-The Special Warfare Memorial Statue, commemorating the actions of Green Beret forces in the Vietnam War, was placed on Meadows Memorial Field at Fort Bragg, North Carolina on November 19, 1969, but all visitors must pass through base security.
+It is the first publicly accessible monument to the United States special forces.
+The Special Warfare Memorial Statue, commemorating the actions of Green Beret forces in the Vietnam War, was placed on Meadows Memorial Field at Fort Bragg, North Carolina, on November 19, 1969, but all visitors must pass through base security.
 The land at One World Trade Center for the monument was donated by a private Wall Street firm.

 Rededication at One World Trade Center

-The statue was rededicated on October 19, 2012 by General John Mulholland.
-He dedicated the statue in its new location in front of One World Trade Center across from Ground Zero and 9/11 Memorial.
+The statue was rededicated on October 19, 2012, by General John Mulholland.
+He dedicated the statue in its new location in front of One World Trade Center, across from Ground Zero and the 9/11 Memorial.
 The bronze statue was positioned so the soldier atop the horse is keeping a watchful eye over the World Trade Center and its tenants.
 Soldiers representing the United States Army Special Operations Command attended the ceremony.
 At its rededication, the statue's entire cost of over $750,000 had been paid by hundreds of private citizens.